http://changethis.com/manifesto/45.02.FreakFactor/pdf/45.02.FreakFactor.pdf

 I have many strengths and weaknesses.
 For example my strength is music and production related, however my major weakness is animation.
 I have fully embraced the fact that I will have major success focusing on the music aspect and that in the end, even though animation is really cool, sadly, Pixar will not be giving me a call anytime soon.
 I could chose to work strenuously trying to get my animation skills better even though to begin with I can't draw my way out of a paper bag.
 Instead of animation I could focus on something I enjoy far more such as music and music production which I am far better at and focus on making excellent records instead of mediocre at best animations that will not get me very far in my possible professional careers.

-Blog 9B
+Jon's Blog

 Blog 9A.